3 Easy Steps to Create a Container Garden

 (Special feature: This container has a slow-watering feature which means I don’t have to water but maybe every two weeks!)

 Along with the container, I purchased two bags of soil (but, I actually only needed one for the 3-foot container).
-Good Dirt Potting Mix came highly recommended by Kelly, and it seems my plants love it!
+Although the Good Dirt Potting Mix is no longer available, Miracle Gro Outdoor Potting Mix comes highly recommended and I use it all the time!

 But, between you and me, if you ever need to give your plants some extra ‘umph’, Kelly has a great fertilizer recipe that she actually recommends you use when you first plant your container garden, but I think you can mix it in at any time, too.

-So… container gardening can use LOTS of different plants, depending on the container shape and size.
+So… when you create container gardening you can use LOTS of different size plants, depending on the container shape and size.

 You can use draping plants, tall plants, “full” plants… separately or all together.. . you get the picture! 😉